Hearty Beef Soup + Video

 - 1 tablespoon dried Italian seasoning

-- 3 cups chopped baby carrots, bite-size pieces
+- 3 cups chopped baby carrots, about 12 ounces, bite-size pieces

 Instructions